-Rakesh Jhunjhunwala was born in Mumbai on 5th July, 1960.
-He was born in the middle-class family.
-His father was Income tax officer and stock market investor.
+Rakesh Jhunjhunwala was born in Mumbai on 5th July 1960.
+He was born in a middle-class family.
+His father was an Income tax officer and stock market investor.

 From childhood days Rakesh Jhunjhunwala had thought to become a pilot and later stage he wanted to become a journalist.
-However, from beginning, he was introduced to the world of the stock market by his father.
-He used to listen a lot of stock market jargon from his father.
-His intuition of learning stock market was increasing day by day.
-Once he asked his father that, what is the reason for fluctuations in the stock price?
+However, from the beginning, he was introduced to the world of the stock market by his father.
+He used to listen to a lot of stock market jargon from his father.
+His intuition about learning stock market was increasing day by day.
+Once he asked his father, what is the reason for fluctuations in the stock price?
 He got a simple answer that price fluctuation is linked to news flow.
-This was his first learning for the stock market.
+This was his first learning about the stock market.
 He started reading a stock market column in the newspaper with fascination.
-During the initial stage of life, he decided to make a career in the stock market.
+During the initial stage of his life, he decided to make a career in the stock market.

-Before entering into the stock market, he completed his graduation in commerce from Sydenham College.
-After commerce graduation, he enrolled at himself in ICA and became a Chartered accountant in 1984.
-After completion of CA, he expressed his wish to become a stock market investor to his father.
-This type of move was unorthodox and unacceptable to most of the people, but his father was democratic, he reacted differently by telling him that he can start a career in the stock market, however, he would not support him financially in this endeavor.
-He further advise him that never take any shortcuts and never forget that “Your word is your bonding”.
+Before entering the stock market, he completed his graduation in commerce from Sydenham College.
+After commerce graduation, he enrolled himself in ICA and became a Chartered accountant in 1984.
+After completing CA, he expressed his wish to become a stock market investor to his father.
+This type of move was unorthodox and unacceptable to most people, but his father was democratic, he reacted differently by telling him that he can start a career in the stock market, however, he would not support him financially in this endeavor.
+He further advises him never to take any shortcuts and never forget that “Your word is your bonding”.

 Rakesh Jhunjhunwala started stock market investment in the year 1985.
-He started his career with the small capital of 5000 Rs/- At that time BSE Sensex was at level 150.
+He started his career with a small capital of 5000 Rs/- At that time BSE Sensex was at level 150.
 He was knowing that such small capital will not help him in the stock market.
-In order to get capital, Rakesh Junjhunwala approached his brother and was able to raise capital of 1.5 million.
+To get capital, Rakesh Junjhunwala approached his brother and was able to raise capital of 1.5 million.
 With this capital, in a short span of 1 year, he earned nearly 1 million and invested this profit in 5,000 shares of Tata Power.

-He realized that trading is only option for him to earn big money from stock market.
+He realized that trading is the only option for him to earn big money from the stock market.
 He started trading in stocks.
 He purchased Sesa Goa and Telco Stock.
-These stocks had generated good return for him.
-He was doing trading extensively and trading gave him all the money required to make an investment.
-His every small moves was making him wealthy.
+These stocks had generated a good return for him.
+He was doing trading extensively and trading gave him all the money required to invest.
+His every small move was making him wealthy.

 Also Read – Dolly Khanna Stocks Portfolio Holdings